splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

       <h2 id="ii-add-incident-workflow">Skyler adds the primary and secondary schedules to the incident workflow in the incident policy for the web application service</h2>
    </embed>

-Skyler adds the primary and secondary schedules as the first and second step in the incident workflow for the incident policy for the web application service.
+Skyler adds the primary and secondary schedules as the first and second steps  in the incident workflow for the incident policy for the web application service.

 .. image:: /_images/incident-intelligence/use-cases/add_to_incident_workflow.png
       :width: 99%
-      :alt: Add schedules as first and second steps in the incident workflow within the web application service incident policy.
+      :alt: Add schedules as first and second steps in the incident workflow within the web application service incident policy. f
 .. raw:: html

    <embed>